Simulation Suite

 Component nexus-sim (infrastructure) ev (silicon verification)

-Scenario 7 exchange-contract attack vectors XIF constraint specification
+Scenario 7 exchange-contract attack vectors + 4 game-theoretic scenarios XIF constraint specification

-Agent model free-rider, poisoner, spammer, Sybil ISA combinations, pipeline depths, cache configs
+Agent model roles (honest, free-rider, poisoner, spammer, Sybil) + game strategies (TFT, AlwaysDefect, Grudger, Pavlov, Random) ISA combinations, pipeline depths, cache configs

 Depth trait-level / async-boundary HTTP behavioral / RTL / gate-level